portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

 With the Search box you can filter the list of visible securities.
 For example, entering "DE" in the Search box will only display share-1 and share-2 because their ticker symbol contains the string "DE".

 The Filter icon is used as a more categorical filter.
-Available options are: Only active instruments,Only inactive instruments, Only securities, Only exchange rates, Shares held &ne; 0, Shares held = 0, and Securities: Limit price exceeded.
+Available options are: Only active instruments, Only inactive instruments, Only securities, Only exchange rates, Shares held &ne; 0, Shares held = 0, and Securities: Limit price exceeded.
 For the latter, you need to create a new attribute of type “limit price” in the [settings](../general-data/settings.md) of the portfolio (menu View > Settings).
 Then you can add this column to the table and enter some values.

 The table displayed in the current view can be exported as a CSV file, preserving the number of rows and columns along with their (custom) column headings.